OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Stewardship Dashboard.md

 (this will be an overview of what's going on around OGM)

-- Jerry working on main website for OGM, using MaSVF Wiki tools
+- Jerry: working on main website for OGM, using Massive Wiki tools
 - how do we do manage call artifacts better?
 	- more people than just jerry
 	- automation?